 The digitization and scanning service converts and updates older formats of course content.
-The converted files are then uploaded to Blackboard, so instructors can continue to use them in support of teaching and learning.
-Instructors can also make special requests for updated files to be converted outside of Blackboard and shared with them through other means.
+The converted files are then uploaded to Canvas, so instructors can continue to use them in support of teaching and learning.
+Instructors can also make special requests for updated files to be converted outside of Canvas and shared with them through other means.

 We are able to work with the following types of media:

 - 3.5" floppy disks